 If you are submitting your systematic review for funding, for example, you may want to make a good case that your review or synthesis is needed and not duplicating work that has already been successfully and recently completed—or that is in the process of being completed.
 It is also important to note that what is considered “recent” will depend on your discipline and the topic.

 Even if you do find another review or synthesis on your topic, it may be sufficiently out of date or you may find other defendable reasons to perform it again.
-In addition, looking at other knowledge syntheses published around your topic may also help you refocus your question or redirect your research toward other gaps in the literature.
+In addition, looking at other knowledge syntheses published around your topic may help you refocus your question or redirect your research toward other gaps in the literature.

 The example shows the number of Cochrane Reviews with hiv AND circumcision in the title, abstract, or keywords.